|

 e. making any adverse public statement or comment in any form and by any means about the performance and/or decision(s) of any match official(s);

-f. failing to report to their Club, any Relevant Criminal Offence for which they have been subject to investigation and/or charged with;
+f. failing to report to their Club, any Relevant Criminal Offence for which they have been subject to investigation and/or charged with

 h. engaging in any corrupt conduct in relation to cricket, in particular: